Fredy Montero: Millonarios

 Montero was officially loaned to Colombian champions Millonarios, playing in the Categoría Primera A, on 21 January 2013, also signing a multi-year extension to his contract with the Sounders.

 Sporting CP

 Montero was loaned to Primeira Liga side Sporting CP on 22 July 2013 for US$1.2 million with an option to buy.

-On his debut for the Portuguese club, Montero scored a hat-trick against newly promoted side F.C.
-Arouca, in a 5–1 win in the first round of the Primeira Liga season.
+On his debut for the Portuguese club, Montero scored a hat-trick against newly promoted side Arouca, in a 5–1 win in the first round of the Primeira Liga season.
 On 31 August, Montero opened the scoring with a header in a 1–1 draw with Lisbon rivals Benfica at the Alvalade.
+Montero was named the SJPF Player of the Month for the months of August and September, having scored nine goals in the first six games.

-On 30 January 2014, it was announced that Montero had signed a four-and-a-half year deal with Sporting for an additional $1.55 million transfer fee plus bonuses.
+On 30 January 2014, it was announced that Montero had signed a four-and-a-half-year deal with Sporting for an additional $1.55 million transfer fee plus bonuses.
 Montero scored his first goal for Sporting since December 2013, netting in a 4–0 win over Penafiel on 4 October 2014.